Dacron line in 50-pound strength is ideal for these Dowel Series kites.

 Make sure the Prusik knots closest to the kite are adjusted to the middle.
 Right over the vertical spar.

-first attempt!
+Referring to the diagram below, shift the highest Prusik knot to the shown position.
+It's not necessarily the perfect position for your individual kite, but it should at least fly on the first attempt!
 Later, you can experiment with shifting the position towards or away from the nose, a little at a time, to improve how high your kite flies.

 This is a light-wind kite and won't like being launched in a gale or even a fairly fresh breeze.
 If the wind is too strong, it will deform badly and refuse to fly properly.

-The Prusik Knot on the bridle line can loosen off a little over time.
+The Prusik knot on the bridle line can loosen off a little over time.
 If necessary, pull on all the lines to tighten the knot up before a flying session.

 Assuming there is some breeze outside, just dangle the kite at arm's length until the wind catches it.
 As long as you feel the kite pulling, let out line slowly by taking loop after loop off the winder.